NasExt/ItemsPerPage/doc/en/index.md

 }
 ```
-It is very important in obtaining Ipp values ​​used getIp () method, because only this ensures get valid data.
+It is very important in obtaining value ​​used getValue() method, because only this ensures get valid data.

 ###ItemsPerPage with ajax